DPack: Efficiency-Oriented Privacy Budget Scheduling: Efficiency-Oriented Privacy Scheduling

-The standard approach to practically solve knapsack problems is to develop specialized approximations for a specific domain of the problem, typically using a {\em greedy algorithm} of the following form~\cite{knapsack_problems_textbook}: (1) sort tasks according to a {\em task efficiency metric} (denoted $e_i$) and (2) allocate tasks in order, starting from the highest-efficiency tasks, until the algorithm cannot pack any new tasks.
-In such algorithms, the main challenge is coming up with good task efficiency metrics that leverage domain characteristics to meaningfully approximate the optimal solution while remaining practical.
+A standard approach to practically solve knapsack problems is to develop specialized approximations for a specific domain of the problem, typically using a {\em greedy algorithm} that sorts tasks according to a {\em task efficiency metric} (denoted $e_i$), and then allocates tasks in order, starting from the highest-efficiency tasks, until the algorithm cannot pack any new tasks~\cite{knapsack_problems_textbook}.
+In such algorithms, the main challenge is coming up with good task efficiency metrics that leverage domain characteristics to meaningfully approximate the optimal solution while remaining practical in terms of runtime.

-\heading{Inefficiencies Under a Fair Scheduling Heuristic.} Interestingly, we can model DPF~\cite{privatekube}, the state-of-the-art privacy scheduling algorithm, as a greedy heuristic for \RK, albeit one that offers no efficiency guarantee.
+\heading{Inefficiencies under DPF, seen as a scheduling heuristic.} Turns out we can model DPF -- our previous, fairness-oriented algorithm and still the state-of-the-art privacy scheduling algorithm -- as a {\em greedy heuristic for \RK}.
 DPF schedules tasks with the smallest dominant share ($\max_{j} \frac{d_{ij}}{c_{j}}$) first.
 Folding in task weights, this becomes equivalent to a greedy algorithm with an efficiency metric defined as: $e_i := \frac{w_i}{\max_{j} \frac{d_{ij}}{c_{j}}}$.
-Unfortunately, under this efficiency metric DPF can stray arbitrarily far from the optimal even in simple cases.
+Unfortunately, given this efficiency metric, DPF can stray arbitrarily far from the optimal even in simple cases.
 The reason lies in the maxima over $j$, which is crucial to ensure the fair distribution of DP budget, but causes DPF to ignore multidimensionality in data blocks. \F\ref{fig:dpf_multi_block_killer} gives an example using \TDP and a workload of 4 tasks.
 DPF sorts tasks by dominant share and schedules only one task.
 Meanwhile, a better efficiency metric would consider the ``area'' of a task's demand, thereby sorting tasks $T_2, T_3$ and $T_4$ before $T_1$, resulting in 3 tasks getting scheduled.
+Thus, DPF, despite its compelling weighted fairness guarantees, is merely a greedy heuristic when it comes to optimizing for efficiency; it is not even a proper approximation of the efficiency-optimal allocation, as it can stray arbitrarily far from it.

+\heading{Area-based metric for efficient scheduling over blocks.} We take inspiration from single-dimensional knapsacks, in which the efficiency $e_i$ of task $i$ is usually defined as the task's weight-to-demand ratio: $e_i := w_i/d_i$.
+A natural extension to multiple blocks uses a known heuristic for multidimensional knapsacks~\cite{vector_bin_packing} to capture the entire demand of a task: